 The third party can choose whether the taxpayer will authorize access through MassTaxConnect or by signing a printed authorization form.

 How do I calculate my company’s workforce count?

-Workforce count is determined by using different methods to calculate annual workforce averages for employers and other businesses that employ W-2 employees and/or independent contractors.
-An independent contractor providing services to a business is covered under the new law only if (1) payments made to him or her for services are required to be reported on IRS Form 1099-MISC, and (2) independent contractors make up greater than 50% of the business’s workforce.
+Workforce count is determined by using different methods to calculate annual workforce averages for employers and other businesses that employ W-2 employees and/or individuals that are 1099-MISC workers.
+An individual providing services to a business is a 1099-MISC worker covered under the new law only if (1) payments made to him or her for services are required to be reported on IRS Form 1099-MISC, and (2) 1099-MISC workers make up greater than 50% of the business’s workforce.